 Communication between the master and build agents is just a single bi-directional byte stream.
 This channel can be established from either direction.
 There’s no need for direct TCP/IP reachability between the master and build agents, nor a shared file system.
 This simplicity and flexibility makes it easy to tunnel connections across firewalls or route them in ways that satisfy your network policy.
 Is your master inside intranet and build agents on EC2?
 No problem!

 As the number of build agents increases, performing good housekeeping maintenance on them gets more tedious.
 Jenkins will proactively monitor vital signs of build agents and if any of them develop a problem, such as a low disk space, then Jenkins will automatically cut off the build agent so that it won’t cause build failures.
 Administrators can go in, resolve problems, and bring the build agents back online.

 This helps you maintain the overall health of the entire build farm, even when individual build agents are unreliable.
 Monitoring is extensible, so custom health metrics can be added through plugins.

 Automatic JDK/Ant/Maven Installation

-As your cluster grows in size, deploying the tools necessary for builds to all the build agents becomes an overhead.
+As your cluster grows in size, deploying the tools necessary for builds to all the build agents becomes overhead.
 It is particularly so if your cluster contains different operating systems and architectures.
 To make this type of environment more manageable, Jenkins can automatically install tools everywhere on demand.
-It picks up the right bundle depending on the environment and helps ensure that you have the exact same version of tools everywhere.
+It picks up the right bundle, depending on the environment, and helps ensure that you have the exact same version of tools everywhere.